BET: Criticism

-Sister networks & International
+Sister networks

-Spin-offs
+Spin-off channels

-BET has launched several spin-off networks over the years, including BET Her (formerly known as "BET on Jazz", then "BET J" and later "Centric"), BET Jams (formerly known as "MTV Jams"), and BET Soul (formerly known as "VH1 Soul"), alongside SHO×BET, a premium Showtime multiplex network.
+BET has launched several spin-off cable networks over the years, including BET Her (formerly known as "BET on Jazz", then "BET J" and later "Centric"), BET Hip-Hop, and BET Gospel.
+Over time, spin-offs from sibling channels would be realigned under the BET branding; such as BET Jams (formerly known as "MTV Jams"), BET Soul (formerly known as "VH1 Soul"), SHO×BET, a premium Showtime multiplex network, and VH1 (an older-skewing spin-off of MTV that drifted into reality shows and, later, Black American-centric programming).

-In May 2019, a BET-branded channel was launched on Pluto TV, which was owned by ViacomCBS in March 2019.
-In June 2019, ViacomCBS announced the launch of BET+, a premium streaming service targeting the network's African-American demographic.
+In May 2019, a BET-branded channel was launched on Pluto TV (which was acquired by its parent company two months earlier).
+In June 2019, the launch of BET+ was announced, a premium streaming service targeting Black Americans.
 The service launched in the United States in Fall 2019 with First Wives Club (which was originally planned to launch on Paramount Network before being shifted to BET) announced as one of the service's original series.

 BET Gospel

-BET Gospel is a television network in the United States that launched on July 1, 2002, and provides gospel and religious programming.
-The network, a spin-off of BET (Black Entertainment Television), mixes new and classic shows as well as original gospel-oriented programming.
-BET Gospel previously ran on an automated loop schedule.
-In 2016, the channel was updated with its programming now composing of recent uplifting music videos, as well as gospel-themed series and specials.
+BET Gospel is a television network in the United States that launched on July 1, 2002.
+The network provides gospel and religious-related programming, and much of its time is paid for by religious organizations to carry their programming and services.